A Brief Introduction to X-Ray Machine

 - Class B- Low moderate risk like Hypodermic Needles, suction equipment, etc.

-- Class C- Moderate high-risk devices like Lung ventilator, etc.
+- Class C- Moderate high-risk devices like Lung ventilators, etc.

 - Class D- High-risk devices like Heart valves, implantable devices, etc.